 Inserting LaTEX mathematical formulae

-SPIP has a powerful functionality that allows complex mathematical formulae to put inserted into text using the syntax defined for TEX/LaTEX.
+SPIP has a powerful functionality that allows complex mathematical formulae to be inserted in the text using the LaTEX syntax.

 For example, this functionality can allow you to show formulae like this one: